NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/plugins/toxicity_detection/toxicity-openai-detection.md

 sidebar_position: 6
 ---

-# Toxicity Detection
+# OpenAI Toxicity Detection

 ## Overview
 The **Toxicity Detection** plugin is a sophisticated content moderation layer designed to analyze and filter potentially harmful or inappropriate content in API requests.
-It leverages OpenAI's moderation API to detect various categories of toxic content and can be configured to take specific actions when such content is detected.
+It leverages OpenAI's moderation API to detect various categories of toxic content in both text and images.
+The plugin can process text content directly and analyze images through URLs, providing comprehensive content moderation across different media types.
+It can be configured to take specific actions when such content is detected.

-The plugin features a **multi-category detection system** that can identify different types of inappropriate content, including:
+The plugin features a **multi-category detection system** that can identify different types of inappropriate content across both text and images, including:

 | Category Group | List of Categories |
 |----------|-------------|